Electric scooters in Milton Keynes

 Where can I ride an E scooter?

-Generally, you can ride a scooter where you can ride a cycle.
+Generally, you can ride the rental scooters anywhere you can ride a cycle.
 The UK government has passed legislation to allow this for rental scooters which are part of a licenced trial such as the MK trial.

-For Milton Keynes this will primarily mean the Redway network.
-You can ride them on roads, but they will be restricted away from the grid roads.
-In CMK the scooters should be ridden on the service roads through car parking areas and via underpasses.
-E – Scooters are not allowed on pavements.
+For Milton Keynes this will primarily mean the Redway network, cycle tracks and local roads.
+You must not use a rental e-scooter or bike on the pavement, and they will be restricted away from the grid roads too.
+In Central Milton Keynes the scooters and bikes can ridden on the roads, through car parking areas, via underpasses and on the Redways.

 How will scooters be restricted to the designated operating routes.

 As with cycling it is sometimes difficult to enforce riding on correct routes.
 With scooters we will be using technology to apply geo fencing.
-This means that the scooters can have their power switched off or reduced when they move onto areas where they are ether not allowed or not wanted.
+This means that the scooters can have their power switched off or the speed reduced when they move into areas where they are either not allowed or where there could be an increased risk of conflict with other people.
 The trial will test this capability to establish if it can operate successfully without other measures, if not we will be introducing other measure such as signage, or area restrictions.

 Where can I park a scooter?